 Have you ever been totally happy just to stay put in your hotel?

-That was our experience recently at the Banyan Tree Cabo Marques in Acapulco.
+That was our experience at the Banyan Tree Cabo Marques in Acapulco, Mexico.

-We’d booked the Banyan Tree – one of the best Acapulco resorts – for a couple of days following a cruise that ended (for us) in Acapulco.
+We booked the Banyan Tree for a few days following a cruise that ended (for us) in Acapulco.

-After sailing from Vancouver, we’d called in at San Francisco (where we huffed and puffed up and down hills from the Embarcadero to Telegraph Hill and everywhere in between).
+After sailing from Vancouver, we visited San Francisco for a day (where we huffed and puffed up and down hills from the Embarcadero to Telegraph Hill and everywhere in between).

 We then visited Monterey and Carmel-by-the-Sea and cruised expedition-style for several days in the Sea of Cortez (snorkeling, hiking and zipping off on Zodiac excursions).

-We disembarked in Acapulco, where we made a beeline for the Banyan Tree, Acapulco, hotel.
+We disembarked in Acapulco, where we made a beeline for the Banyan Tree.

 Will Acapulco’s star rise again?